-TIC Condo Conversions
+Condo & TIC Conversions

-The California Department of Real Estate, though, continues to regulate TICs as condominiums but their jurisdiction is limited to subdivisions of 5 or more units.
+State Department of Real Estate Regulates TICs in 5+ Unit BuildingsThe California Department of Real Estate, though, continues to regulate TICs as condominiums but their jurisdiction is limited to subdivisions of 5 or more units.
 Thus TICs in 5+ unit buildings must go through the state subdivision process before the units can be sold.
 State regulation does not limit the number of TICs nor give tenants any protections, but it does make converting to TICs considerably more difficult.

 Tenants living in buildings with 5 or more units, where the landlord is selling the units as TICs, can put an end to the sale by filing a complaint with the California Department of Real Estate.
-The appropriate forms and instructions are available at the Dept of Real Estate web site http://www.dre.ca.gov/complnts.htm

-Be Ready To Fight TIC Condo Conversions From Day One!
+Fight TIC Conversions From Day One!

 The best thing to do is not worry about which just cause will eventually be used—fight the conversion.
-If the landlord can't sell it, then no one will be evicted.
+If the landlord can't sell it, then no one will be evicted by a new owner.
 Start fighting the day a "for sale" sign goes up.
 Potential buyers often have not thought through the fact that they will be evicting someone or evicting a family or a senior.
 Nor have they usually thought through what it might cost in money and time to evict someone.
 They're thinking and hoping that you will move out the moment they buy the building.
 Educate prospective buyers!
 Let them know they will be evicting people and what that will mean to those people, as well as what it will mean to the landlord's pocketbook and time schedule.
 If you show that you will put up a fight, you can probably convince almost two-thirds of prospective buyers that they don't want to buy your building, because it looks like a lot of hassle.
-And maybe you can slow down the process so much that the sale as condo units becomes unprofitable.
+And maybe you can slow down the process so much that the sale becomes unprofitable.
 Many tenants have fought their condo conversion evictions this way.
 Try it!

-•Don't Go Out of Your Way To Cooperate: The realtor will want to be showing your apartment all hours of the day and on short notice to prospective buyers.
+Some Suggestions•Don't Go Out of Your Way To Cooperate: The realtor will want to be showing your apartment all hours of the day and on short notice to prospective buyers.
 Remember, the law says the landlord must give you 24 hours written notice before going in your apartment and that such access is during "normal business hours."
 Don't feel forced into agreeing on constant open houses or buyers walking in and out at all times with little or no notice.
 Be careful, though, that you don't cross the line and refuse all access, since the law says the landlord has a right to access to show the apartment when it's up for sale—just follow the law and allow access with proper notice and at proper times.
 Also, don't sign any "estoppel agreements" or anything else the landlord or realtor wants you to sign.
 These are for the benefits of the buyer and seller and can only hurt you.
 You don't have to sign anything–why make it easy on them.
 And be creative in how you cooperate–delay your cleaning for a few days so the place is a mess for their open house; invite friends over for a noisy Super Bowl party!

-•Put Up Signs: Signs in your window and on your door and inside your apartment which say things like "Buyers Beware: We Will Fight Our Eviction To The End!" or "Beware: You Will Be Evicting Children (Seniors/People With Disabilities, etc) If You Buy This Unit" or Buyers: Ask Your Lawyer How Much It Will Cost To Evict Us."
+•Put Up Signs: Signs in your window and on your door and inside your apartment which say things like "Buyers Beware: We Will Fight Our Eviction To The End!," or "Beware: You Will Be Evicting Children (Seniors/People With Disabilities, etc.) If You Buy This Unit," or Buyers: Ask Your Lawyer How Much It Will Cost to Evict Us."
 These signs will let potential buyers know they're in for a fight and can get them thinking.
-Play on their guilt and their self-interest (the money it costs and time it takes for an eviction).
+Play on their guilt and their self-interest (the money it costs and time it takes for an eviction.